DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 This package provides communications and functionality for Arduinos to be integrated with our main ROS system.
 The Arduinos handle thruster controls, pressure (depth), voltage, and other peripheral tasks such as handling the marker dropper servo.

 There are two Arduinos handled by the package, one for thrusters and one for the pressure and voltage sensors and servo control.
 The Thruster Arduino runs a ROS node while the Peripheral Arduino dumps data over serial to the main computer, from which the `data_pub` package publishes the data to ROS.
 Supporting the Thruster Arduino is `thrusters.cpp`, which maps thruster allocations to pulse widths sent to the Thruster Arduino.
+This uses a nonlinear thruster curve.
+This is a ROS node that converts voltage and thruster allocations to PWM signals.
+The node subscribes to `/controls/thruster_allocs` and `/sensors/voltage` and writes the PWM allocs over serial using the above-mentioned message.

 All Arduinos communicate over raw serial.
-The thruster Arduino is opened in write-only mode and the 8 thruster allocations are dumped as a fixed-length binary message, with a checksum byte.
-The 8 thrusters allocs are sent as a 16bit unsigned integer in little endian format.
+The Thruster Arduino is opened in write-only mode and the n (8 for Oogway and 6 for Crush) thruster allocations are dumped as a fixed-length binary message, with a checksum byte.
+The n thrusters allocs are sent as a 16bit unsigned integer in little endian format.
 The checksum is an xor of the entire message payload.
 This design prioritizes speed and reliability.

-There are two Arduinos handled by the package, one for thrusters and one for the pressure and voltage sensors and servo control.
-The Thruster Arduino runs a ROS node while the Peripheral Arduino dumps data over serial to the main computer, from which the `data_pub` package publishes the data to ROS.
-Supporting the Thruster Arduino is `thrusters.cpp`, which maps thruster allocations to pulse widths sent to the Thruster Arduino.

-The other Arduinos dump data over serial to the main computer, from which the `data_pub` package publishes the data to ROS.

 Multiple software serial ports are supported on some Arduinos, but launching both of these nodes independently is not feasible.
 Only one ROS node is currently being run as to avoid issue where the master ROS node loses sync with one or both of the Arduinos.
 Migration to a RP2040 (Pico) was attempted, but proved cumbersome for programming purposes, so it was reverted to a Nano Every.

-Supporting the thruster Arduino is `thrusters.cpp`, which maps thruster allocations to pulse widths sent to the thruster Arduino.
-This uses a nonlinear thruster curve.
-This is a ROS node that converts voltage and thruster allocations to PWM signals.
-The node subscribes to `/controls/thruster_allocs` and `/sensors/voltage` and writes the PWM allocs over serial using the above-mentioned message.

 Oogway is currently configured to use two Arduinos, one for thrusters and one for the peripheral sensors.